Antique Clock Guy - America's Antique Brokerage

 Austria & Germany

-One of the better German clockmakers from the mid to late 19th century was Gustav Becker.
-Becker was born in 1819 and trained as a clockmaker in Germany and Austria.
-He opened his workshops in Freiburg, Silesia, Germany in 1850.
-Becker struggled with untrained help at first but won a Golden Medal, the Medaille d’or, at the 1852 Silesia Trade Exposition for design.
-Becker incorporated that first medal and his initials, G.B., into his trademark.
-This award gave him the recognition that he needed to attract skilled craftsmen to his workshops.
-Numerous awards and certificates followed, from trade expos as far-flung as Australia and as close to home as Vienna.
+One of the better quality/best-known German clockmakers from the mid to late 19th century was Gustav Becker.
+Born in 1819, Becker trained as a clockmaker in Germany and Austria.
+In 1850 he opened workshops in Freiburg, Silesia, Germany in 1850.
+Initially, Becker struggled with untrained help, but won the "Medaille d’Or" for design at the 1852 Silesia Trade Exposition.
+Becker incorporated that first medal and his initials, G.B., into his trademark and, as you will see below, into many components of his clocks, from movement mounts to wall standoffs to beatplates and pulleys.

 Becker clocks are not too difficult to identify.
 Until 1880 and the introduction of the spring driven mechanism, almost all of Gustav Becker’s clocks were weight driven Regulator wall clocks.
 Becker’s clocks bear his trademark and serial number on the dial and weights are usually marked with his initials.
 Serial numbers reference the year of manufacture, so determining age is made very simple.
-An excellent resource for this information and more is available in the book The Gustav Becker Story by Karl Kochmann, and Gustav Becker Clocks by Tran Duy Ly. www.arlingtonbooks.com is the place to find both books -- the best online place to buy horological books.
+An excellent resource for this information and more is available in the book "The Gustav Becker Story", by Karl Kochmann, and "Gustav Becker Clocks", by T.D.
+Ly.

 After the introduction of the spring driven mechanism, a whole new variety of clocks was made possible.
 The Becker workshops at their height produced more than 400 varieties of clocks.
 The cases of these clocks reflect the furniture trends of the day and range from very simple to elaborately ornate.
 The casework is extraordinarily well done and often incorporates hand carving.
 Germany has never lacked for skilled carvers and the talent of the region’s artisans is evidenced in the Becker clock cases.